3mcd/byda/README.md

 		// just use the flash that was passed back var newFlash = byda.flash();
         var store = newFlash.find(notes);
-        // Set the notepad collection to the cached collection value. store.set();
+        // Set the notepad store to the cached store value. store.set();
-        // When the input value changes, set the notFepad collection value to the textarea
+        // When the input value changes, set the notepad store value to the textarea
         // value.
         $('#notepad').on('input propertychange', function() {
             store.set(notes, $(this).val());